 Even though you won’t be able to feel the high energy boost, if you metabolize caffeine fast, you will get to drink more coffee, without experiencing the negative effects that come with higher caffeine consumption.

 Such negative consequence may be a risk of hypertension.

 If you are wondering why coffee doesn’t keep you awake for as long as you’d like, there are also other factors that are to be considered.

 All those environmental factors combined with your individual characteristics determine what’s the half-life of caffeine in your body.

 According to this study it may range between 1.5 and 9.5 hours.

-If you have your coffee with sugar, whipped cream, or other sweet syrups and sauces that are often ingredients, offered by large coffee chains, you may be experiencing a sugar crash.
+If you have your coffee with sugar, whipped cream, or other sweet syrups and sauces (common ingredients, offered by large coffee chains), you may be experiencing a sugar crash.

 Those sugary condiments cause a fast rise in your blood sugar and the subsequent fall can make you feel tired and sleepy.